szaumoor/ZS_ItemPack/README.md

 **Component 309:** Add Goblinsplitter

 This adds a +0 axe that deals extra damage to all goblinoids and acts as +2 against them, with an extra +1 piercing damage on hit.
-It will placed in locations where goblins are found.Available for BG2EE and BGEE.
+It will be placed in locations where goblins are found.
+Available for BG2EE and BGEE.

 **Component 311:** Add Mercykiller Blade